 Binding the Guitar Body

-(Click on the pictures for larger versions)
+Click on the pictures for full size.

 Cutting binding ledge